-- 1. Transfers of resources from one fund to another fund through which resources to be expended are recorded as transfers.
-The School District made no transfers during fiscal year 2016. - 2.
+- 1. Transfers of resources from one fund to another fund through which resources to be expended are recorded as transfers. - 2.
 Reimbursements from one fund to another are treated as disbursements/expenses in the reimbursing fund and a reduction in disbursements/expense in the reimbursed fund.